"Nov. 7, 2012 -- Drinking black tea may help protect against type 2 diabetes, but more study is needed to confirm an association.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Over 1500 patients with type 2 diabetes have received alogliptin coadministered with pioglitazone in four large randomized, double-blind controlled clinical trials.
+Over 1500 patients with type 2 diabetes have received alogliptin coadministered with pioglitazone in four large, randomized, double-blind, controlled clinical trials.
 The mean exposure to OSENI was 29 weeks with more than 100 subjects treated for more than one year.
-The studies consisted of two placebo-controlled studies of 16 to 26 weeks duration and two active-controlled studies of 26 weeks and 52 weeks in duration.
-In the OSENI arm, the mean duration of diabetes was approximately 6 years, the mean body mass index (BMI) was 31 kg/m² (54% of patients had a BMI > 30 kg/m²), and the mean age was 54 years (16% of patients > 65 years of age).
+The studies consisted of two placebo-controlled studies of 16 to 26 weeks in duration and two active-controlled studies of 26 weeks and 52 weeks in duration.
+In the OSENI arm, the mean duration of diabetes was approximately six years, the mean body mass index (BMI) was 31 kg/m² (54% of patients had a BMI ≥ 30 kg/m²), and the mean age was 54 years (16% of patients ≥ 65 years of age).

-In a pooled analysis of these four controlled clinical studies, the overall incidence of adverse events was 65% in patients treated with OSENI compared to 57% treated with placebo.
-Overall discontinuation of therapy due to adverse events was 2.5% with OSENI compared to 2.0% with placebo, 3.7% with pioglitazone or 1.3% with alogliptin.
+In a pooled analysis of these four controlled clinical studies, the overall incidence of adverse reactions was 65% in patients treated with OSENI compared to 57% treated with placebo.
+Overall discontinuation of therapy due to adverse reactions was 2.5% with OSENI compared to 2.0% with placebo, 3.7% with pioglitazone or 1.3% with alogliptin.